 Elliptical Workouts Are Good Forms of Cardio

-The elliptical product category came onto the fitness scene in the early 90s, opened a new avenue welcomed by Gym-goers.
+The elliptical product category came onto the fitness scene in the early 90s, opening a new avenue welcomed by Gym-goers.
 It mimics the natural locomotive stride pattern of humans.
-Previous to this machine's invention, the cardiovascular training options were limited to treadmills, bikes, and aerobic group classes.
+Previous to this machine's invention, cardiovascular training options were limited to treadmills, bikes, and aerobic group classes.

 Each design of elliptical comes with a specific cyclic motion it creates.
 The cyclic motion is dictated by stride length and stride incline or angle.